 Upcoming Business Expo for the Heart of Wisconsin Chamber...

 MARDI GRAS Business Expo February 13th, 2018

 Christina R. Green teaches small businesses, chambers, and associations how to connect through content.
-Her articles have appeared in the Midwest Society of Association Executives’ Magazine, NTEN.org, AssociationTech, and Socialfish.
+Her articles have appeared in the Midwest Society of Association Executives’ Magazine, NTEN.org, and AssociationTech.
 She is a regular blogger at Frankjkenny.com and the Event Manager Blog.